 San Nicolas Binondo Lavezares Old House

 Casa Vizantina in Madrid Street

-According to Carlos Celdran’s blog, this house was leased out to Instituto de Manila to hold elementary and high school classes from 1914 to 1919.
-In 1919, Instituto de Manila moved to its own building located in Sampaloc and expand to become The University of Manila.
-There are rumors that Casa Manila in Intramuros was patterned from this house.
-If you ask permission, a lady tenant will take you on a tour and may show you the interiors of Casa Vizantina.
+According to Carlos Celdran’s blog, this historic house was leased to the Instituto de Manila, which conducted elementary and high school classes within its walls from 1914 to 1919.
+Following this period, in 1919, the Instituto de Manila relocated to a dedicated building in Sampaloc and eventually expanded into what is now known as The University of Manila.
+Interestingly, whispers persist that Casa Manila in Intramuros was inspired by the architectural elegance of this residence.
+If you seek permission, a gracious lady tenant may offer you an enchanting tour, revealing the captivating interiors of Casa Vizantina, rich with stories and history.

+San Nicolas Binondo Lavezares Old House